invictusblaze007/similarity_check/README.md

 ## Prerequisites

-Before getting started, ensure you have the required packages installed and you have the Pinecone API key (one index is freely available until 28-12-2023).
+Before you get started, please ensure you have the required packages installed and you have the Pinecone API key (one index is freely available **28-12-2023**).

 - Put your Pinecone API key in `.streamlit/secrets.toml`.
 - Open your terminal and run the following command: